Mantar Gowda

-Mantar Gowda (born 1985) is an Indian politician from Karnataka.
+Mantar Gowda (born 8th November 1985) is an Indian politician from Karnataka.
 He is a member of the Karnataka Legislative Assembly from Madikeri Assembly constituency in Kodagu district.
 He represents Indian National Congress Party and won the 2023 Karnataka Legislative Assembly election.

 Early life and education

-Gowda is from Arakalgud, Hassan district.
+Mantar Gowda is from Arakalgud, Hassan district.
 He is the son of A. Manju, the JD (S) candidate who won from Arkalgud Assembly seat in Hassan.
 He is the grandson of Sakamma, a philanthropist from Somwarpet.
 He resides in his ancestral home in Somwarpet.
 He married Divya, daughter of Narain, alias Madeyanda Narendra and Yashoda Bopanna, who served as Director of Karnataka SSLC Board.
 He completed his M.D. in radiology.

 Career

-Gowda won the 2023 Karnataka Legislative Assembly election from Madikeri Assembly constituency representing Indian National Congress.
+Mantar Gowda won the 2023 Karnataka Legislative Assembly election from Madikeri Assembly constituency representing Indian National Congress.
 He polled 84,879 votes and defeated his nearest rival and five time MLA, Appachu Ranjan of Bharatiya Janata Party by a margin of 4,413 votes.
-He lost the election for legislative council from local bodies in 2021 on Congress ticket.
+He lost the election for legislative council for local bodies in 2021 on Congress ticket.